 “This place leaps out at you immediately as the best place for a hotel,” DeFrancia said.
 “Water is always an attraction anywhere.”

 Behrhorst said Lowe Enterprises is proud of the projects it has developed in Aspen and elsewhere.
 The men said the hotel would not be branded or affiliated with a major chain.
 It would feature distinct architecture, character and services.

 DeFrancia said he envisions a three- or three-and-a-half star hotel that doesn’t offer room service.
 The proximity to Rocky Mountain Institute’s Innovation Center and office building next door helps make the hotel viable, according to DeFrancia.
-The Rocky Mountain Institute plans to bring in clients year-round that it is working with on energy-efficiency issues.
+Rocky Mountain Institute plans to bring in clients year-round that it works with on energy-efficiency issues.